GavriYashar/Matlab-Editor-Plugin/README.md

 ## Predefined Features
 ### Clipboard Stack
 Accessible via `CTRL + SHIFT + V`.
 Can be closed by pressing `ESCAPE`, moved around by dragging the frame.
 A double click will insert selected text from ClipboardStack to matlab
+### File Structure
+Accessible via `CTRL + F12`.
+Can be closed by pressing `ESCAPE`, moved around by dragging the frame.
+Will show class methods and functions, aswell as sections in a tree.
+Selecting a node will jumpt to selected function/method/section